iamarya/driver-system/README.md

 #### Date format
 I have used two types of date format here.
-For the birthday field, I have used ISO.DATA format and for creation_date I have used ISO.DATA_TIME format.
+For the birthday field, I have used ISO.DATE (yyyy-MM-dd) format and for creation_date I have used ISO.DATE_TIME (yyyy-MM-dd'T'HH:mm:ss'Z') format.
 Both are ISO standard for data time.

 #### ReentrantReadWriteLock (LOCK)
 ReentrantReadWriteLock is used to get the read and write lock.
 As I am not using the DB, to achieve consistency with the data I have implemented the logic so that writing can be happened by one thread at a time and if reading is happening then write will be in a wait state.
 Similarly, reading can happen parallel, but if writing is going on the reading will be in a wait state.